 Every grade-level course in SpringBoard ELA involves an in-depth study of one novel and one play, with an emphasis on close reading and literary analysis.
 SpringBoard selects specific texts for study but also allows teachers to choose their own texts that they know will work for their students.

-Every course is divided into themed units; four in each middle school course and five in each high school course.
+Every course is divided into themed units.
 Each grade-level course features a novel unit and a drama unit, with a variety of text types in the remaining units.

 Each unit takes about six to eight weeks and guides students through close reading of multiple texts.
 Students complete 15 to 20 class-length activities per unit.